CIOSC/CAS-Digital-Credentials/scheme/objects/objca-digital-credential.md

 * **Credential** A document, object, or data structure that vouches for the identity of a person or other entity through some method of trust and authentication.
 [World Bank](https://www.developer.tech.gov.sg/assets/files/GovTech%20World%20Bank%20NDI%20APEX%20report.pdf)

+### Key Characteristics

+In general, a well-formed digital credential has three components:

+1. **Metadata** Provides information about the credential.
+2. **Payload** Contains the actual content of the credential, which is attested by the issuer of the credential.
+The content may consist of a set of one or claims, and any additional information that the issuer intends to be relied on by other parties.
+3. **Proof** A method to detect to tampering and to verify the authorship of the credential.

 ### Appropriate Use Cases

 * Provide descriptions of appropriate [use cases](./use-cases.md) that situate the context where the object of conformity is being used.